-The Authority22 is designed to make lane care easy, reliable, and customized for the needs of individual bowling centers.
+The Envoy is designed to make lane care easy, reliable, and customized for the needs of individual bowling centers.

-- 1. Advanced injector technology.
+- 1. Direct + injector technology.
 We have leveraged the technology of our Mercury Marine division to develop a patented injection system with unprecedented precision.
 Thirty-nine injectors (one for each board) are independently controlled to deliver precise amounts of conditioner directly to the lane surface.
 Oil output is measured in industry-standard "units of oil calculations." - 2.
 Powerful and rugged controller.
-A powerful computer system monitors operations, tells you when the machine needs maintenance, and lets you customize just about every aspect of operation from daily schedules, to cleaner patterns, to conditioner volumes and more. - 3.
+A powerful computer system monitors operations, tells you when the machine needs maintenance, and lets you customize just about every aspect of operation - from daily schedules, to cleaner patterns, to conditioner volumes and more. - 3.
 Intuitive Graphical User Interface (GUI).
 The graphical user interface is deliberately simple to use and understand, without extensive training or instruction.
 Operating procedures are logical and intuitive.
 The display screen and GUIs are large, easy to see, and use. - 4.
+Dependable Flexpower options.
+The Envoy gives you the ability to choose between AGM batteries, a Lithium battery, or the AC/DC Power supply to operate the machine.
+The Envoy uses a smart charger system to maintain battery life and performance.
+Simply connect the charger cable to the charge port and supply power to the charger.
+The Graphical User Interface software monitors the charge and documents the charge cycle.
+A buzzer will alert you if the machine is not charging after use. - 5.
 Unparalleled customization.
-The Authority22 lets you design your own conditioner patterns, decide when you want to start and stop most operations, set up schedules that vary by time of day, day of the week, or set of lanes.
-No other machine offers as much built-in flexibility in operation. - 5.
+The Envoy lets you design your own conditioner patterns, decide when you want to start and stop most operations, set up schedules that vary by time of day, day of the week, or set of lanes.
+No other machine offers as much built-in flexibility in operation. - 6.
 Superior pattern control.
-The Authority22 comes pre programmed with high-performance conditioner patterns that can be graphically displayed and easily customized.
-A center's existing patterns can be easily programmed in the Authority22, so you can duplicate favorite patterns without trial and error. - 6.
+The Envoy comes pre programmed with high-performance conditioner patterns that can be graphically displayed and easily customized.
+A center's existing patterns can be easily programmed in the Envoy, so you can duplicate favorite patterns without trial and error. - 7.
 High efficiency.
-The Authority22 works faster than competitors' machines-it takes just 74 seconds to clean and condition a lane at max clean speed and 64 seconds at quick clean speed.
-And with 25% more cleaner and recovery tank capacity than existing machines, you can complete up to 40 lanes without refilling or emptying tanks. - 7.
+The Envoy works faster than competitors' machines-it takes just 85 seconds to clean and condition a lane at max clean speed and 65 seconds at quick clean speed.
+And with 25% more cleaner and recovery tank capacity than existing machines, you can complete up to 40 lanes without refilling or emptying tanks. - 8.
 Easy maintenance.
-Many commonly replaced parts change out in half the time of similar machines.
+Many commonly replaced parts change out in half the time of similar machines. - 9.
+Enhanced ergonomics.

-8. Enhanced ergonomics.
 Most of the machine's basic functions can be controlled from a standing position using the handle controls.
 By putting common functions at the operator's fingertips, we've reduced unnecessary stooping, and bending.
-Larger fixed wheels make it easy to move the machine with less effort and better control than other designs.
+The EZ Steer feature makes it easy to move the machine with less effort and better control than other designs.